Trump’s move may nudge holdout GOP states to expand Medicaid

+The Trump administration's embrace of work requirements for low-income people on Medicaid is prompting lawmakers in some conservative states to resurrect plans to expand health care for the poor.

-WASHINGTON (AP) — In an ironic twist, the Trump administration’s embrace of work requirements for low-income people on Medicaid is prompting lawmakers in some conservative states to resurrect plans to expand health care for the poor.
+WASHINGTON — In an ironic twist, the Trump administration’s embrace of work requirements for low-income people on Medicaid is prompting lawmakers in some conservative states to resurrect plans to expand health care for the poor.

 Trump’s move has been widely criticized as threatening the Affordable Care Act’s Medicaid expansion.
 But if states follow through, more Americans could get coverage.